 We’re only making light of this situation because, thankfully, no one was harmed during her 16 mile escapade.
 Things could have ended a lot differently.
 It goes without saying that your car must be fit for the road if you plan to drive it.

 A broken tail light or dodgy tyre might not seem like a big deal, but it can completely change how you are able to control the car and how others predict your movements.
 Both of these factors are vital to road safety.
 So, next time you hop in the car, make sure everything’s in top nick before you set off!

 What about you?

 It’s pretty worrying to know you’re sharing the road with some very inconsiderate (and sometimes downright nutty) people, isn’t it?
+Especially if they happen to be the UK’s worst drivers!
 The best thing you can do to protect yourself is make sure that you follow the rules and keep your eyes and ears on the road at all times.
 There’s a reason hazard perception is included in the theory test—it gives you time to adjust your behaviour according to what’s happening around you, including bad driving.
 If you want to go a step further, it might also be worth getting to grips with defensive driving so you can safely take on Britain’s most dangerous roads and beyond.
 And if you’re not sure which areas you need to improve on, a black box insurance policy might be the perfect solution.

 For all the latest driving news and tips, be sure to keep checking in with the PassMeFast blog.
 Until then—happy (and safe) driving!